 From Amsterdam, you take the train to Maastricht Station.
 Then you take the bus to the airport—total travel time: 3 hours.
 I advise you to travel 1st class on this journey.
 The journey will be quieter and more comfortable than in 2nd class.

 Groningen Airport Eelde

 Groningen Airport is the smallest airport in the Netherlands and is in the North.
 It offers a few scheduled services across Europe and a few holiday destinations in Turkey.
 Changes are slim if you’ll use this airport.
-But when you visit this area, you might be able to combine it with a lovely sun destination in the south of Europe with Transavia or London.
+But when you visit this area, you might be able to combine it with a lovely sun destination in the south of Europe with Transavia.